 6. Let the Story Mull

 I don’t begin writing right away.
 I let the ideas stew for a while.
 Usually a week or two.
 (This is when I take LOTS of naps.)
 I make sure the story is solid in my mind, that I know the characters inside and out.
 My characters often talk to me in my dreams, or when I’m showering, so I give them the space to do that.
-Any changes that I decide to make are tweaked in the Chapter and Character Summaries as needed.
+Any changes that I decide to make are tweaked in the outline spreadsheet as needed.

-Having other writers around is great to bounce ideas from.
+Having this team is imperative to my success.
+I bounce ideas.
+I ask questions.
+I get their input.
 What may sound amazing in my head may not make sense to a reader.
-Other writers get that.
-They can tell you honestly whether something works or not.
+This group gets that.
+They tell me honestly whether something works or not.
+When I’m thinking through ideas for a book, I check in with them.

 8. Write, Don’t Edit

 This part of the writing process challenges everyone.
-It’s hard not to edit, but I find by just writing, I can purge that story from my soul.
+It’s hard not to edit as you go, but I find by just writing, I can purge that story from my soul.
 I set a deadline for myself to finish the first draft of the manuscript, usually 4-6 weeks, depending on the length of the story.

 9. Let the Editing Begin